Haroenv/dzello-dot-com/content/blog/2017-06-12-scale-community-support-by-webhooking-the-things-ossat-transcript.md

 categories = ["Technology"]
 date = "2017-06-12T00:00:00Z"
-description = "The transcript and slides of a talk given by Josh Dzielak at Open Source Show and Tell 2017" image = "/images/ossat-slides/file-page1.jpg" title = "Scale community support by webhooking the things - Open Source Show & Tell"
+description = "The transcript and slides of a talk given by Josh Dzielak at Open Source Show and Tell 2017" image = "/images/open-source-show-and-tell.jpg" title = "Scale community support by webhooking the things - presented at #OSSAT"

 +++